 Every year around ten million people in poorer countries die of illnesses that can be very cheaply prevented or managed, including malaria, HIV, tuberculosis and diarrhoea.

 As a result, there remain many opportunities to scale up treatments that are known to prevent or cure common health conditions in low-income countries.

-Options for working on the problem include as a donor to effective projects, as an economist in intergovernmental organizations such as the World Bank or World Health Organization, or by starting or working in a non-profit that scales up proven treatments.
+Options for working on the problem include serving as a donor to effective projects, working as an economist in intergovernmental organizations such as the World Bank or World Health Organization, or starting or working in a non-profit that scales up proven treatments.

 We think work to alleviate global health problems has the potential for a large positive impact.
 The damage done by easily preventable diseases in the least developed countries plus India is between 200 million DALYs and 500 million DALYs per year.

 Making progress on alleviating global health problems seems highly tractable.
 It is mostly a matter of scaling up approaches that are known with near certainty to work if done correctly.